About

 Ms Hernández is from the United Kingdom.

-What the critics have said:
+What the critics have said of her work:

 “… has traveled to many countries over the years and has a finely developed understanding of different peoples and their cultures.
 She has combined this understanding with her technical knowledge in the digital and photographic media to produce an artistic interpretation of the images she witnesses around the world.
 By what is commonly referred to as the “eye” and her attention to perfection, the quality of TK’s work far surpasses much of what we see splashed throughout image banks today.”